flaviacomp/app-paem-db-restful/README.md

 or
 > pipenv --version
 ```
 Thus you can init the virtual enviroment into the repository typing `pipenv shell`.
-For [leanig other commands](https://github.com/pypa/pipenv).
+So [leanig other commands](https://github.com/pypa/pipenv).

 #### Python libraries